-Connector for Connector API
+Connector for the Connector API

 Quick Start Guide on GitHub